akmiller01/NodeJS-OLS/README.md

 ols.reg(Y,X,true)
 ```

 The regression results are returned in an object with one key for the test overall, and one key for each parameter.
+The function will return an error if there is multicollinearity or if you attempt to estimate more parameters than there are observations.